HuyDucVo/openvino-people-counter-intel/workspace/WRITEUP.md

 python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model faster_rcnn_inception_v2_coco_2018_01_28/frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/faster_rcnn_support.json
 ```
 ## Comparing Model Performance
 My methods to compare models before and after conversion to Intermediate Representations were based on size of model, max-min accuracy, inference time, network need, cost of using cloud service.
+I do average all the probability every time the Inference detect a person.
+I also put a timer before it takes the frame to the Inference and after it resturn the result.
+I implemented using() to calculate the memory that it currently using.

-The difference between model accuracy pre- and post-conversion was very significantly different.
-In post-conversion, the model
+The difference between model accuracy pre- and post-conversion was similiar.
+Both of the models yield over 90% probability on average.

+The memory usage is significantly different.
+The post-conversion model used 210 MB(before: 56MB After: 266).
+The pre-trained model used 72 MB(before: 54MB after 126MB)

 The size of the model pre- and post-conversion was significantly different.
 For the faster_rcnn_inception_v2_coco_2018_01_28, pre-conversion is 57 MB, post-conversion is 51 MB and for the pre-trained person-detection-retail-0013 is nearly 2 MB.

 The inference time of the model pre- and post-conversion was significantly different.
-For the faster_rcnn_inception_v2_coco_2018_01_28, a pure coco tf, it takes max time 960ms to process.
-Meanwhile, the pre-trained model person-detection-retail-0013 takes max 46ms.
+For the faster_rcnn_inception_v2_coco_2018_01_28, a pure coco tf, it takes average time 960ms to process.
+Meanwhile, the pre-trained model person-detection-retail-0013 takes average 46ms.

 For the network, notice the output above, we can see that the faster_rcnn_inception_v2_coco_2018_01_28 barely works with the server since it's slow to load the next frame.
 Mean while the person-detection-retail-0013 work better.